dougpulse/Cognos/ContentStore/README.md

 ### PackageReference.sql

 Identifies data containers (packages, data modules, etc.) and which presentation objects (reports, dashboards, etc.) use them.
 Also identifies data containers that are not used.
-Identifies where a data module uses a dataset that is populated from a data module that uses a dataset that uses a package (etc.) and attributes the usage (presentation object) to the parent data container.
+Identifies where a data module uses a dataset that is populated from a data module that uses a dataset that uses a package (etc.)
+and attributes the usage (presentation object) to the parent data container.
 Whether or not the presentation objects have been used is a different question.
 This routine considers only object references, not usage stats from the Audit database.

-### ModuleAndModelSpecs.SQL
+### ModuleAndModelSpecs.sql

 Initially intended to allow a system-wide search for packages and models that use a specific data source.

+### ModulesAndPackages.ps1

+Queries the Content Store and saves specs of packages and data modules to the file system.
+Includes prettifying the json or xml for easy diffs in source control.
+This script has trouble unzipping some PKZipped data.
+It reports the number of objects that require unzipping and the number of objects unzipped.

 ## Permissions